kiosion/dotfiles/README.md

 For my status bar / virtual desktop switcher I currently use the versitile & minimal Polybar, along with some  scripts and helpers written for it.

 #### [nitrogen](https://github.com/l3ib/nitrogen)
-I use nitrogen as a simple program to set my desktop wallpaper.
+I use nitrogen to set my desktop wallpaper.
 No config required and super easy to use :)

 ### System files
 Included here are also various system files for specifically my computer - Stuff like my GRUB config, tweaks to various systemd processes, my fstab configuration, etc.